-We would like to know why intersections are not patrolled as often as highways.
-Looking at the propensity of drivers to run yellow and red lights, it appears to us that intersections pose a much greater and possibly deadlier risk than speeding on a straight stretch of highway.
+I've been asked to comment on why intersections are not patrolled as often as highways.
+The person making that request observed that there is a significant propensity for drivers to run yellow and red lights.
+It appears to them that intersections pose a much greater and possibly deadlier risk than speeding on a straight stretch of highway.

 The last time I saw statistics, more than half of the collisions in B.C. were occurring in intersections.
 Since these collisions tend to be what is popularly known as a T-bone, they produce higher rates of injury and death.
 When another vehicle hits you in the driver or passenger door, there is very little structure there to provide you with any protection.
-Although side airbags help, many vehicles lack these safety devices.
+Although side airbags help, many vehicles still lack these safety devices.

-The RCMP in B.C. is about three years into the implementation of the Traffic Services Management Information Tool (TSMIT) to guide the enforcement practices of the group formerly known as highway patrol, or those officers responsible for enforcement activities on numbered highways outside of municipal boundaries.
-In addition, Integrated Road Safety Units (IRSU) are currently being formed around the province to focus solely on traffic law enforcement.
+More than a decade ago the RCMP in B.C. implemented the Traffic Services Management Information Tool (TSMIT) to guide the enforcement practices of Highway Patrol and Municipal Traffic units.
+In addition, Integrated Road Safety Units (IRSU) were formed around the province to focus solely on traffic law enforcement.

 However, since the RCMP or municipal forces are employed by you to do this work, there is no reason that you cannot ask if you feel the resources are not being used properly.
 Take your pen in hand and request and explanation, they are accountable to you.